Itsy Docs

 CardWhat it shows

-Total PriceThe combined price of all orders in the group
+Total PriceThe combined price of all orders in the group, with average price per order

-Total PaidThe total amount paid across group payments and individual order payments
+Total PaidThe total amount paid across group payments and individual order payments, with percentage of total

 A progress bar below the cards shows the payment percentage, giving you an at-a-glance view of how close the group is to being fully paid.